atomgalaxy/wg21-throw-from-noexcept/paper.md

 <!--
 TODO:
-- Update reference of D3138R0.
-P3138R0 is views::cache_last, and unrelated to this topic
 - (done-ish) remove the "Lakos Rule" references from the text.
 - research original motivation of terminate on noexcept - are we fully covering the original rationale with our new approach?